fmorenopino/Deep-Learning-Time-Series-Forecasting/README.md

 ## Creating Conda Environment

 The repo contains a `dlts.yml` file, a conda environment that allows running both models both models.
-To install it:
+To import and activate it, you can do:

 ```
 conda env create -f dlts.yml
+conda activate dlts
 ```

 Alternatively, you can create a new conda environment with Python 3.10 (version used for testing) and install the rest of the packages (see requirements.txt):